Programa Silvio Santos: 1960s

 Silvio Santos began his television career on June 3, 1960, by purchasing airtime on São Paulo's TV Paulista to promote his Baú da Felicidade savings plan through the program Vamos Brincar de Forca.
 This half-hour show aired on Monday nights and featured clients who were chosen from a lottery after paying their monthly installments on time, a strategy still used today.
 These clients participated in a game of hangman to win prizes like household goods, toys, appliances, and gift certificates redeemable at Baú stores.
 Three years later, Silvio acquired two hours of Sunday programming on TV Paulista, and on June 2, 1963, he debuted the Programa Silvio Santos.
 The show initially consisted of three segments: Cuidado com a Buzina, a talent competition for male, female, and child performers judged by a panel who would "honk" a buzzer to reject contestants, or, if approved, seat them in classic car replicas on stage; Roda Pião, a game where Baú clients spun a numbered top to win prizes, a format currently used in the show Pra Ganhar é Só Rodar; and Justiça dos Homens, which dramatized real cases sent in by viewers and concluded with a final verdict from famous people.

 The show gained more airtime on TV Paulista as Silvio purchased more hours of Sunday programming.
 This expansion led to new segments, including Festival da Casa Própria, which raffled off homes to customers of the Baú savings plan; Rodada de Ouro, a word-guessing game where participants could win a final gold bar; and Pergunte e Dance, a quiz show with a dance penalty for incorrect answers.
 Due to the financial difficulties of Organizações Victor Costa, their assets, including TV Paulista, were sold to Organizações Globo in 1965.
 At that time, Programa Silvio Santos was already five hours long, expanding to eight hours by the end of the decade.
-On March 24, 1966, TV Paulista was sold to Roberto Marinho, becoming a TV Globo station.
+On March 24, 1966, TV Paulista was sold to Roberto Marinho, becoming a Rede Globo station.
 The show continued to air only in São Paulo until July 1969, when it was added to Rede Globo's national schedule.
 It subsequently achieved an 89-point rating, the fifth-highest in Brazilian TV history, which established Silvio as a celebrity and transformed Baú da Felicidade into a sales phenomenon.